pki

 **Config Parameters**:

-• enabled (boolean: false) - defaults to not being run.
+* `enabled` `(boolean: false)` - defaults to not being run.

 This health check checks issuers for root CAs backed by software keys.
 While Vault is secure, for production root certificates, we'd recommend the additional integrity of KMS-backed keys.
 This is an informational check only.
 When all roots are KMS-backed, we'll return OK; when no issuers are roots, we'll return not applicable.

-Root certificate issued Non-CA leaves
+#### Root certificate issued Non-CA leaves <a href="#root-certificate-issued-non-ca-leaves" id="root-certificate-issued-non-ca-leaves"></a>

-Name: root_issued_leaves
+**Name**: `root_issued_leaves`

 **APIs**: